 Some voters cast their ballots in a date-worthy theater in Los Angeles.
 With chandeliers hanging overhead and the spotlights on Election Day, people at Hollywood Pantages Theatre had arguably one of the prettiest polling locations in the country.

 Keeping votes on tempo

-Members of the Metropolitan Opera Orchestra set the sounds of Election Day in New York as musicians across the area were playing for voter.
-This musician greeted voters with the strong and soothing sounds of her violin as they entered the nearby polling location showcasing her mastery as they walked out with an “I voted” sticker.
+Members of the Metropolitan Opera Orchestra set the sounds of Election Day in New York as musicians across the area were playing for voters.
+This musician greeted voters with the strong and soothing sounds of her violin as they entered the nearby polling location, showcasing her mastery as they walked out with an “I voted” sticker.